Dependent on God's Mercy

 A Sermon on Romans 11:28-32Read more

-Listen to this sermon on Romans 11:28-32 as Dr. Martyn Lloyd-Jones teaches that faith is not merely an intellectual belief; it is an action and an obedience.
-See that while God frowns, He still loves.
+In this sermon on Romans 11:28–32 titled “Dependent on God’s Mercy,” Dr. Martyn Lloyd-Jones teaches that faith is not merely an intellectual belief; it is an action and an obedience.
+Even while God frowns, He still loves.
 Look at the position of a non-believer – blind and disobedient before God.
-Rejoice in knowing that salvation is entirely a result of God’s mercy looking down upon man with pity.
-It is no result of man’s doing.
+Rejoice in knowing that salvation is entirely a result of God’s mercy looking down upon humanity with pity.
+It is no result of a person’s doing.
 These are God's people.
 Jews and Gentiles alike are found to be disobedient, yet God pours out His mercy to both.
-God's object is to show mercy; see that the concept of 'mercy upon all' is not universalism.
-Listen to the great distinction between the saved and the lost.
-Gaze upon the wonder of God.
-See how He caused the evangelization of the Gentiles to rapidly grow due to the rejection of the Jews to the very same Gospel.
-Then, see how God used the belief of the Gentiles to stir the Jews and bring them to salvation.
-God made foolish the things of this world and shut them up in unbelief.
-Natural man cannot believe the things of God because he is shut up in unbelief.
-God shows that nothing matters except for His mercy!
+God’s object is to show mercy; the concept of “mercy upon all” is not universalism.
+There is a great distinction between the saved and the lost.
+He caused the evangelization of the Gentiles to rapidly grow due to the rejection of the Jews to the very same gospel.
+God used the belief of the Gentiles to stir the Jews and bring them to salvation.
+God made foolish the things of this world and natural humanity cannot believe the things of God because He has shut them up in unbelief.
+God shows that nothing matters except for His mercy.

 About Dr. Martyn Lloyd-Jones